 Our vision is to enable all children to reach their full potential.
 To provide academic excellence and skills for life which prepare children for modern Britain.
 We will instil a love of learning in a happy, stimulating environment which inspires challenge, and independence; where children feel secure to take risks and learn from their rich experiences.
 Their journey through school will be underpinned by Christian values whilst being inclusive of all.
 Our school will be a place that the whole community is proud of.

-Our ethos: At AKPS, we value team work and it is a place where our pupils:
+Our ethos : At AKPS, we value team work and it is a place where our pupils, as it says in the logo below, think, enjoy, amaze, have manners, achieve and are kind.

-Our values:
+Our values :